tcnksm/go-distributed-tracing/README.md

-# Distributed tracing in Golang
+# Distributed tracing for Golang

+This repository contains sample k8s config and golang microservices apps to try distributed tracing with GCP [Stackdriver trace](https://cloud.google.com/trace/).
+After setup, you can see the following tracing.
+This contains tracing example both HTTP and [gRPC](http://www.grpc.io/) requests.

 ![](/trace.png)

-This repository contains sample k8s cluster config and golang apps to try distributed tracing with GCP [Stackdriver trace](https://cloud.google.com/trace/).
-This is just sample for me.
-You can fork this repositry and modify it like you want (So don't need to send PR).
+## Usage

 To create k8s cluster for this,